thelocalselma/coopcycle-web/deploy/README.md

 ```

 * Tile38 & OSRM

-If you are using the kubernetes deployment, or if you are setting up containers for Tile38 and OSRM such that their hostnames are `tile38` and `osrm`, you can use these defaults:
+If you are using the Kubernetes deployment, or if you are setting up containers for Tile38 and OSRM such that their hostnames are `tile38` and `osrm`, you can keep these defaults:
 ```
 COOPCYCLE_TILE38_DSN=redis://tile38:9851
 COOPCYCLE_OSRM_HOST=osrm:5000